Monty Python's Flying Circus: Premise

 Monty Python's Flying Circus is a sketch comedy show, though it does not adhere to any regular format.
 The sketches include live-action skits performed by Graham Chapman, John Cleese, Eric Idle, Terry Jones, Michael Palin, and Terry Gilliam, along with animations created by Gilliam, frequently used as linking devices or interstitial between skits.
-During the first three series, Cleese would be dressed in a tuxedo and introduce the show with the phrase "And Now for Something Completely Different".
+During the first three series, Cleese would be dressed in a dinner jacket and introduce the show with the phrase "And Now for Something Completely Different".
 Afterwards, a long-haired man (called the It's man) played by Michael Palin would run all the way to the camera and say "It's.." which would start the show proper.
-The show's introductory theme, which varied with each series, was also based on Gilliam's animations and was accompanied by a rendition of "The Liberty Bell" march by John Philip Sousa, as performed by the Band of the Grenadier Guards.
+The show's introductory theme, which varied with each series, was also based on Gilliam's animations and was accompanied by a rendition of The Liberty Bell march by John Philip Sousa, as performed by the Band of the Grenadier Guards.
 The march was first published in 1893; Gilliam chose it as the show's theme because it had fallen into the public domain under the terms of the Berne Convention and United States copyright law, and could thus be used without royalty payments.